yanhan/sysadmin-library/k8s/xray/README.md

 Create an IAM role for service account with the following managed IAM policy attached: `arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess` .

-Make a copy of xray.yaml and use the ARN of the above IAM role as the value of the `eks.amazonaws.com/role-arn` annotation on the ServiceAccount.
+Take note of the value of the IAM role ARN.

 ### Applying

-Then run:
 ```
+cp patches/serviceaccount.yaml{.example,}
+# Modify patches/serviceaccount.yaml
+# Specifically, the value of the ServiceAccount metadata.annotations
+# `eks.amazonaws.com/role-arn` .
+Its value should be the IAM role ARN
+# obtained in the previous step

-kubectl apply -f ./xray.yaml
+kubectl kustomize patches | kubectl apply -f -
 ```